-This Triangle Coffee Shops guide was published in September 2017, last updated May 2020.
+This Triangle Coffee Shops guide was first published in September 2017, last updated April 2022.

 My name is Linda and I’m caffeine-dependent.
 Since moving to the Research Triangle area of North Carolina, I decided to use coffee as my way to get to know the area and the people.
 At first, visiting coffee shops around Raleigh/Durham was just a means to leave the apartment and not spiral deeper into my homesickness, and then it quickly evolved into a fun way to get to know the area and the locals.
 What resulted from my tour was a list of coffee spots to satisfy all coffee whims.